ByronMayne/template-for-generator-templates/README.md

 The list of resources that are relevant for this template:

 - `template` is a directory where you keep all the files that will be processed by the Generator using React.
-Only files with the `.js`, `.jsx` and `.cjs` extensions are taken and processed by the Generator.
+Only files with the `.js`, `.jsx`, `.cjs`, `.ts`, and `.tsx` extensions are taken and processed by the Generator.
 The rest are skipped.
 - `hooks` is a directory containing [**hooks**](#hooks), which are special JavaScript functions.
 Hooks are a native generator feature, and not related to the render engine.
 It allows you to plug into different stages of the generation process with some custom logic.

 > **NOTE**: The reusable parts (components/helpers) can be located both in the `template` folder or in another named folder.
 The only exception is the `hooks` folder, it is reserved solely for the Generator.